Arizona Medical Board Criminal Reporting | How to report a charge to the Arizona Medical Board

-A.R.S.
-32-3208 requires that physician licensees and applicants for a physician license must report misdemeanor criminal charges involving conduct that may affect patient safety or a felony to the Arizona Medical Board within 10 working days after the charge is filed.
+ARS 32-3208 requires that physician licensees and applicants for a physician license must report misdemeanor criminal charges involving conduct that may affect patient safety or a felony to the Arizona Medical Board within ten working days after the charge is filed.
 A working day would be considered Monday through Friday.

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Medical Practice Act and could result in Arizona Medical Board Probation.
+Failure to report a reportable criminal charge within ten business days violates the Arizona Medical Practice Act and could result in Arizona Medical Board probation.

 - Assault and Related Offenses

 - Abuse, Neglect, Exploitation of a Child or Vulnerable Adult and Related Offenses

 - Arson and Related Offenses